pixelit-project/PixelIt/README.md

 -   (foorschtbar) Added support for SHT31 sensor
 -   (foorschtbar) Log error if MQTT or Websocket message is to long
 -   (jekader) Improve logging during pin assignment
+-   (foorschtbar) Added build section from PIO config to matrix info and telemetry data

 ### 2.3.2 (2023-09-16)